gitmatheus/sf-metadata-opener/README.md

 ## 🧠 What It Does

 This extension lets you quickly jump from a metadata file in your project to its corresponding Salesforce UI.
-Whether you're editing a Flow, an Agentforce Agent, a Validation Rule, or a dashboard, it's all just one click away.
+Whether you're editing a Flow, an Agentforce Agent, a Profile, a Validation Rule, a Dashboard, etc...
+It's all just one click away.

 ---